emedware/omni18n/README.md

 <!-- [![Coverage Status](https://coveralls.io/repos/github/emedware/omni18n/badge.svg)](https://coveralls.io/github/emedware/omni18n) -->

-The main documentation in [the repository](./docs/README.md)
+The main documentation is in [the repository](./docs/README.md)

 ## General structure

 The library is composed of a server part and a client part.

+The server:
-The server takes an object containing a `list` function that will query the DB and expose a `condensed` function that retrieve a condensed (processed) version of the dictionary for a locale (completely json-able).
+- takes an object containing a `list` function that will query the DB
+- exposes a `condensed` function that retrieve a condensed (processed) version of the dictionary for a locale (completely json-able).

-The client part is a `I18nClient` that will remember a locale and manage the queries to the server and language changes This client will produce `Translators` who are described in typescript by the type `any`, or you can specify yours for your dictionary structure.
+The client part is a `I18nClient` that will remember a locale and manage the queries to the server and language changes.
+This client will produce `Translator`s who are described in typescript by the type `any`, or you can specify yours for your dictionary structure.

 ### Server side